pzlabs-mirror/c-code-samples/README.md

-# C Examples
+# C Code Samples

-A set of simple example projects in C.
+A collection of simple code samples and examples for projects in C.

 ## Contents
   * `hello_world`
   * `swap`
   * `lab1`
-  * More examples coming soon.
+  * More samples coming soon.

 ## Building